 Americas P3 Deal of the Year: Fort McMurray West

 Advised the Alberta Electric System Operator on the development and implementation of P3 contracts relating to the design, build, ownership, operation and maintenance of a 500 kV, 500 km, C$1.65bn transmission line, including on matters relating to an innovative and unique debt funding competition for project debt of approximately C$1.4bn – the largest public-private financing ever completed in Canada.
-Lead partners: John Carleton, David Eeles, Don Davies, Rick Borden, Jennifer Kennedy.
+Lead partners: David Eeles, Don Davies, Rick Borden, Jennifer Kennedy.

 Asia-Pacific Petchem Deal of the Year: Pengerang Terminal 2

 Advised a consortium of nine lenders on a US$1.25bn financing for the development of a 1.65 million cubic metre oil storage terminal to support a large integrated refinery complex in Johor, Malaysia sponsored by PETRONAS, Vopak and Dialog.
 Lead partner: Stephen Begley.

 Asia-pacific PPP Deal of the Year: Grafton Prison

 Acted for John Holland, D&C Contractor, as part of the successful Northern Pathways consortium’s bid for the New Grafton Correctional Centre PPP, a new 1,700 bed facility located in northern NSW.
 Lead partner: James Morgan-Payler.